 As Dr. Hynan suggests, a parenting plan can benefit from reliance on scientific research about children and divorce to give children the best chance to adjust well following divorce.
 An effective parenting plan is also individually tailored to each family based on objective criteria.
 Combining both scientific research and evaluation of individual needs can help create the best parenting plan for each family.
 This book is a useful tool that can aid professionals who work with divorcing parties to develop parenting plans appropriate for each family: lawyers, mental health professionals, mediators, parenting coordinators, guardians ad litem, and judges.

 Morriah Horani, a partner in the firm, is an experienced trial lawyer who handles disputes about child custody, division of property at divorce, and child and spousal support.
 Several years ago, she decided to expand her litigation practice to include resolving disputes arising out of estates and trusts.
 It seemed like a natural expansion of her family law practice as these cases often involve family members at war with […]

+When is a door not a door?
+(Answer: When it is ajar.)
 When is an irrevocable trust not irrevocable?
 Answer: Pretty much all the time.
 That is, perhaps the irrevocable trust cannot be revoked per se but, with a little creative thinking and cooperation, it may be possible to modify, decant, or terminate an irrevocable trust.
 This is not the […]

 In June 2018, Eric P. Bacaj joined the firm as an associate after eight years as a criminal prosecutor: almost four years in the Bronx District Attorney’s Office and four years as an Assistant United States Attorney in Charleston, West Virginia.
 As a former prosecutor he brings a wealth of courtroom experience to his new position with the firm’s Divorce and Family Law Group.
 With nearly all […]